CommitteeOfZero/polyversal-coz-linux-patcher/docs/GENERAL-INFO.md

 - Flatpak Protontricks will be updated automatically if it's outdated.
 So, if for some arcane reason you need a specific older version installed, be aware that you will have to downgrade after this script completes.

-- If you *really* know what you're doing, you could turn this into a proper desktop application by modifying `Polyversal.desktop`'s "Exec" line to run the script from a static location and install it to `~/.local/share/applications`, or whever your `$XDG_DATA_HOME` points to.
+- If you *really* know what you're doing, you could turn this into a proper desktop application by creating a `Polyversal.desktop` file with an "Exec" line to run the script from a static location and install it to your `$XDG_DATA_HOME`.

 ## Troubleshooting